Douglas L. Peterson: Other ventures

+In 2020, Peterson was elected chair of the U.S.-Japan Council.
+In 2021, he led a workstream of the G7's Impact Taskforce focused on mobilizing private capital by advocating for globally consistent standards to measure, value, and account for sustainability.
+In 2023, the UN Secretary-General appointed Peterson to the board of United Nations Global Compact.

-Peterson is co-chair of the Bipartisan Policy Centers’ Executive Council on Infrastructure, and advocates for public-private sector partnerships as a means of improving infrastructure in the US.
-For the World Economic Forum, Peterson is Co-Chair of the Stewardship Board of the Platform for Shaping the Future of Cities, Infrastructure and Urban Services; a Member of the International Business Council; and Governor of the Financial Services Industry Community.
-Peterson is also a boardmember of National Bureau of Economic Research, and the US-China Business Council.
+Peterson has previously served as co-chair of the Stewardship Board of the Platform for Shaping the Future of Cities at the World Economic Forum.
+He has also been a member of the International Business Council, a member of the US-China Business Council, and a Governor of the Financial Services Industry Community.
+Peterson is also a boardmember of National Bureau of Economic Research.

 Peterson is a member of the Council on Foreign Relations and the Federal Deposit Insurance Corporation's Systemic Resolution Advisory Committee.

 Awards and recognition

-In 2019, Doug Peterson was included on Harvard Business Review's The CEO 100, an annual list of the world’s top chief executives.
+In 2019, Doug Peterson was included on Harvard Business Review's The CEO 100, an annual list of the world's top chief executives.

 Nonprofit work

 Peterson serves on the boards of advisors for the Kravis Leadership Institute and the Partnership for New York City.
 Peterson is a member of the board of trustees for Claremont McKenna College and is also on the board for Paul Taylor Dance Company and the Japan Society.